rnc/rpm-importer/docs/index.md

 ### Overview

 This tool allows the user to specify a branch in a dist-git (cgit) repository and it can import it into internal Red Hat CEE GitLab.
+Note that it is possible to rerun the tool against the gitlab repository to regenerate the pom

 The advantages over manually cloning within the PNC UI and hand-crafting the pom file are:

 * All 'setup' functionality is self-contained into a single tool.
 * The pom file is created with a unique GAV - specifically -
-   * The groupId defaults to concatenating the prefix `org.jboss.pnc.rpm` with the wrapper build's groupId.
+   * The groupId defaults to the wrapper build's groupId.
-   * The artifactId defaults to the wrapped build's artifactId combined with the branch name e.g. `sshd-jb-eap-7.4-rhel-7`
+   * The artifactId defaults to the wrapped build's artifactId combined with the indicator `rpm` and branch name e.g. `guava-parent-rpm-jb-eap-8.0-rhel-9`
    * The version defaults to `1.0.0`
+   * Note in prior versions the prefix `org.jboss.pnc.rpm` was prepended to the wrapper build's groupId.
 * The artifacts from the wrapped build are all included in the pom file.
 The tool interrogates PNC to find the last build and grab all the artifacts.
 Note that not all of the artifacts may be used by the spec file so it is possible to optimise further by hand-crafting at this point.

 ### Setup